plrenaudin/svelte-storez/README.md

 - Subscriber function receives the new and the old value
 - Read and persist value to localstorage
 - Keep previous values in history (easy undo/redo coming soon...)
+- Write operation debouncing

 ## Usage example

+Most of the use cases are covered in this sandbox: https://codesandbox.io/s/storez-demo-c11v9

 ### Basic example